Green Office Chair: David Selden

 For the past six years, NARF has partnered with Trees, Water & People, a 501(c)3 non-profit organization, to offset its global warming emissions for the major sources of consumption listed above.
 This partnership includes a donation to the Native American solar furnace project to offset 647.5 tons of carbon dioxide, which matches NARF’s 2016 emissions.
 In addition to environmental benefits, the solar heater project helps Native American families in need by providing clean, free heat from the sun, as well as jobs.
 To learn more about this project, read the Indian Country Today article “Henry Red Cloud Leads the Renewable-Energy Charge at Pine Ridge.”

-See our data and impacts since 2010 below (offsets have not yet been purchased for 2017).
+See our data and impacts since 2010 below.

 Notes about the air travel data: